 ![USB Not Recognized on Windows?
 Try These Fixes [2025 Update] 1 Illustration showing a Windows laptop with USB connection error, a USB flash drive, and four troubleshooting icons, under the title "Fix USB Not Recognized".
 Flat design on light blue background.](https://kimiyoya.com/wp-content/uploads/2025/03/E9E9BF7A-B9F6-404F-8FE2-AD9D42422FDD.jpg)

-Is your USB device not responding when connected to your Windows PC?
-You’re not alone.
-Many users face this frustrating issue, especially after updates or when using multiple devices.
+Is your USB device suddenly not responding when you plug it into your Windows PC?
+Don’t worry—this problem is extremely common, especially after Windows updates or when using older USB devices and hubs.

-In this guide, updated as of July 2025, we’ll walk you through practical and beginner-friendly ways to fix USB recognition problems on both Windows 10 and Windows 11.
+In this updated 2025 guide, we’ll walk through simple, practical steps to fix USB recognition issues on both Windows 10 and Windows 11.

 Common Symptoms When USB Is Not Recognized

-- No sound or notification when plugging in the USB
+- No sound or popup when connecting the USB device

-- Error message: “The last USB device you connected malfunctioned…”
+- Error: “The last USB device you connected malfunctioned…”

-- Device listed as “Unknown device” in Device Manager
+- Device shows as “Unknown device” in Device Manager

-- Some ports or devices work, others do not
+- Some ports work while others do not

 Basic Checks Before You Start

-- Try a different USB port (front/back, or another USB type)
+- Try another USB port (front/back, USB-A/USB-C if available)

-- Test the USB device on a different computer
+- Test the device on a different PC

-- If using a USB hub, try connecting the device directly to your PC
+- If using a USB hub, connect directly to the PC

-Step 1: Fully Restart Your PC (Not Just Reboot)
+Step 1: Fully Restart Your PC (Not Just a Normal Reboot)

-- Choose Troubleshoot > Turn off your PC
+- Select Troubleshoot → Turn off your PC

-- Wait 30 seconds and turn it back on
+- Wait 30 seconds, then power it back on

-- Under the “Power Management” tab, uncheck “Allow the computer to turn off this device to save power”
+- Uncheck “Allow the computer to turn off this device to save power”

 Step 3: Update or Reinstall USB Drivers